 Our financial instruments are cash and cash equivalents, accounts receivable, accounts payable, long-term debt, and interest rate swaps.
 Our cash is recorded at cost, which approximates fair value, and our cash equivalents are money market funds.
-As of December 31, 2020 and 2019, we held \$371.8 million and \$259.5 million, respectively, in money market funds that are measured at fair value on a recurring basis using Level 1 inputs.
+As of December 31, 2021 and 2020, we held \$701.6 million and \$371.8 million, respectively, in money market funds that are measured at fair value on a recurring basis using Level 1 inputs.
 The recorded values of accounts receivable and accounts payable approximate fair values based on their short-term nature.
-At December 31, 2020 and 2019, the book value of our fixed-rate debt was \$400.0 million and \$350.0 million, respectively, and the fair value was estimated to be \$432.0 million and \$364.7 million, respectively.
+At December 31, 2021 and 2020, the book value of our fixed-rate debt for each period was \$400.0 million, and the fair value was estimated to be \$420.0 million and \$432.0 million, respectively.
 The difference between the book value and the fair value is derived from the difference between the period-end market interest rate and the stated rate of our fixed-rate, long-term debt.
 We estimated the fair value of our fixed-rate debt using quoted market prices of our debt in inactive markets (Level 2 inputs).
-The interest rate on our variable-rate debt is based on market conditions such as the London Interbank Offered Rate (LIBOR) or a base rate.
-Because the interest rate on the variable-rate debt is based on current market conditions, we believe that the estimated fair value of the outstanding balance on our variable-rate debt approximates book value.
+The interest rate on our variable-rate debt is based on market conditions, we believe that the estimated fair value of the outstanding balance on our variable-rate debt is based on current market conditions, we believe that the estimated fair value of the outstanding balance on our variable-rate debt approximates book value.

 We are exposed to financial risks such as changes in commodity prices, interest rates, and foreign currency exchange rates.
 We employ a variety of practices to manage these risks, including operating and financing activities and, where deemed appropriate, the use of derivative instruments.
-As discussed in Note 16, Financial Instrument Risk, we use interest rate swaps to mitigate our variable interest rate exposure, the fair value of which is measured based on Level 2 inputs.
+As discussed in Note 15, Financial Instrument Risk, we use interest rate swaps to mitigate our variable interest rate exposure, the fair value of which is measured based on Level 2 inputs.